-Standard Scrum advice is that the daily scrum is strictly time boxed to fifteen minutes.
+Standard Scrum advice is that the daily scrum is strictly time-boxed to fifteen minutes.
 Don’t dare let it go any longer than that.
 I want to share an example of how I sometimes have teams throw that rule out the window.
+(One example of my overall advice to start Scrum by the book, but don't finish there.)

 I’ve gone so far as to tell teams that their daily scrums are required to start with five minutes of mandatory small talk.
 No mention of the project is allowed.
 Team members need to talk about their hobbies, what their kids did the night before, the great movie they went to, or things like that.
 After a mandatory five minutes of this, we start the normal part of the daily scrum, which is time boxed to a further fifteen minutes.